Nordic folklore: creatures from Norse mythology and Scandinavian legend

 Jörmungandr

-Jörmungandr, the Midgard Serpent and sibling of Fenrir, encircles the world, lying submerged in the oceans.
+Jörmungandr, the Midgard Serpent and sibling of Fenrir, encircles the world, lying beneath the oceans.

 Jörmungandr was a mythical Norse serpent who encircled the world, beneath the sea.